jun-inoue/orthoscope/README.md

 ### Installing Dependencies

-Estimation of the small tree requires some dependencies to be installed and in the system path.
+Estimation of the small tree requires some dependencies to be installed and in the system path in your computer.
 <br />